You can search this SPD section by section or click here to create a single searchable document.

 Service area

-Means the geographic area, established by Aetna and approved by the appropriate regulatory authority, in which a Plan participant must live or otherwise meet the eligibility requirements in order to be eligible as a participant in the Plan.
+The geographic area, established by Aetna and approved by the appropriate regulatory authority, in which a Plan participant must live or otherwise meet the eligibility requirements in order to be eligible as a participant in the Plan.
 Eligibility is determined by the participant's home address zip code.

 Skilled nursing facility

-Means an institution or a distinct part of an institution that is licensed or approved under state or local law, and which is primarily engaged in providing skilled nursing care and related services as a skilled nursing facility, extended care facility, or nursing care facility approved by the Joint Commission on Accreditation of Health Care Organizations or the Bureau of Hospitals of the American Osteopathic Association, or as otherwise determined by Aetna to meet the reasonable standards applied by any of the aforesaid authorities.
+An institution or a distinct part of an institution that is licensed or approved under state or local law, and which is primarily engaged in providing skilled nursing care and related services as a skilled nursing facility, extended care facility, or nursing care facility approved by the Joint Commission on Accreditation of Health Care Organizations or the Bureau of Hospitals of the American Osteopathic Association, or as otherwise determined by Aetna to meet the reasonable standards applied by any of the aforesaid authorities.

 Specialist

-Means a physician who provides medical care in any generally accepted medical or surgical specialty or sub-specialty.
+A physician who provides medical care in any generally accepted medical or surgical specialty or sub-specialty.

 Spouse; marriage